 Ilimanaq is a tiny settlement just 15 km south of Ilulissat.
 During the summer there are several departures from Ilulissat to Ilimanaq, on a near-daily basis.
 Depending on how much ice is coming from the Kangia Icefjord, which you have to pass by, it’ll take about 45 min to an hour to get to this little charming village.

-The project of building the huts and restoring the oldest buildings have been realized through a cooperation between the municipality, Realdania Byg and World of Greenland.
+The project of building the huts and restoring the oldest buildings has been realized through cooperation between the municipality, Realdania Byg, and the World of Greenland.
 The huts were ready for their first guests in the summer of 2017, along with 2 of the oldest buildings in Greenland.
 One of the buildings is from 1778 and has been renovated as a reception, whilst the other is from 1751 and now stands a restaurant.
 The settlement’s population has been declining for a while, and today there are only 50 inhabitants, but these huts create new jobs and attract tourists, contributing to the local economy.

 By taking a trip to Ilimanaq, you’ll get to experience a tiny village, barely changed through the times, with a view and atmosphere you won’t forget.
-On top of that, the sailing to get to and back from Ilimanaq means passing by the giant icebergs twice.
+On top of that, sailing to get to and back from Ilimanaq means passing by the giant icebergs twice.